braidn/Knowledge-Repo/Elixir.md

   * a shorthand for above is: `mmap [1,2,3,4], &1(&1 * 2)`
 * An incrementor or an 'invariant' can be passed in the second argument.
   * This is often times used to carry state around from one iteration to the next.
+* Anything encapsulated in shovel ops: `<<char>>` will be interpreted as binary.
+* There is a real delicate dance here between when to use recursion and when to use enumerators.
+  * Code is going to be easier to reason about and easier to work with when using enumerators over recursion.

 ## Iex Prompt